idol survivor | daily-fic challenge, day 12 | 1340 words

 There was also the winding spur that was shadier than I thought and had very little shoulder, so there just wasn't enough visibility to feel safe.
 It had a few very un-picturesque spots where people had elected to dump dead sofas and mattresses rather than pay to take them to the dump.
 Ugh.
 People are assholes—who pulls up next to someone's fence and decides to just leave their trash there?

 Speaking of things that are dead, I sometimes joked that biking near the office was less Tour de France and more Tour de Roadkill.
-While the bike path features a lot of interesting creatures, the roads near my office mostly offered dead birds (a lot of golden hawks in one particular stretch), dead snakes (why?), and in certain areas… dead frogs lying on their backs with their arms up in the "Praise the Lord!" position.
+While the bike path features a lot of interesting creatures, the roads near my office mostly offered dead birds (a lot of golden hawks in one particular stretch), dead snakes (why?), and in certain areas… dead frogs lying on their backs with their arms up in the "Praise Jesus!" position.
 What was up with those frogs?
 Were they fleeing field-fumigation?
 Were they mating-season inspired, and had hopped toward potential romantic partners but struck the sides of cars instead?

 Were those frogs Raptured?!?